 Some books are hollow and superfluous that even a rough skimming feels like a waste of time (like ‘How to win friends and influence people’).
 Some books are super complicated in their content that it bogs down the author’s voice.
 It’s the balance between those two, that makes up to a very appreciable and enjoyable non – fiction reading.
 The ideas have to be complex, but the explanation simple.

 The Black Swan by Nassim Taleb maintains that insanely beautifully.
-Even though the ideas like Robustness or Convexity are not very familiar to the general public.
+Even though ideas like Robustness or Convexity are not very familiar to me.
 The explanation was simple enough.
-As I look through the book again, I find that I’ve got more than 30 highlights in them.
-I’ll try to elucidate a few of my favorite ideas.
+As I look through the book again, I find that I’ve got more than 50 highlights in them.
+I’ll try to elucidate a few of my favourite ideas.

 “The problem of silent evidence.”